Walkersville High School: Overview

 The school is located near the foothills of the Appalachian Mountains of Western Maryland in the town of Walkersville.
 The school is located just off Maryland Route 194, east of U.S. 15, and north of Maryland Route 26.

-The current building's construction began in 1974 with an addition completed in 1999.
+The current building's construction began in 1974, with an addition completed in 1999.
 The building has 191104 sqft of space located on 49.97 acre of land.

-The original building was located where the current Walkersville Middle School resides.
+The original high school building is now Walkersville Middle School.